 - Advance equality of opportunity between people who share a relevant protected characteristic and people who do not share it

 - Foster good relations between people who share a relevant protected characteristic and those who do not share it.

-Compliance with the general duty is not only a legal obligation, but it is good practice as it results in better informed decision making, improved policy development and better policy outcomes.
+Compliance with the Duty is not only a legal obligation, but it is good practice as it results in better informed decision making, improved policy development and better policy outcomes.
 Consultation, public engagement and considering the impact changes could have on West Mercia’s diverse population when making decisions will assist the Police and Crime Commissioner in ensuring this duty is met.

 West Mercia Police publish equality information in relation to the force on their website.
-Click here to visit their equality page.

 Stop and Search